penrose/penrose/examples/structural-formula/DevLog.md

 It was hard to understand how local variables currently work, whether they need types, whether they can be anonymous, etc.
 I find it weird that local variables (seemingly?) can't be anonymous.
 E.g., if I want to associate a shape with a predicate, why do I have to name that shape?
 I created an issue here: <https://github.com/penrose/penrose/issues/720>

+There still aren't clear error messages---for instance, I was stumped for a while about why my `Path` wasn't getting drawn.
+The reason is that I had set the field `path:` rather than `pathData:` (but no warning or error was issued).

 ## Writing the Substance

 I found it hard to track down code for how to label things (i.e., just to locate the page in the docs).
 In general docs are a bit scattered around.
 Eventually I found this page: <https://github.com/penrose/penrose/wiki/Labels-in-Penrose>